 liquor, and spirits).
 When looking at the link between alcohol and cancer, the amount of alcohol that is drunk over time, not the type of drink, appears to be the most important factor in raising cancer risk.

 It is recommended by multiple sources that you limit your alcohol intake to no more than two drinks per day for men and one drink a day for women.
-For more information on alcohol, contact the Alcohol, Tobacco, and Other Drugs office.
+For more information on alcohol, contact the Student Wellness and Engagement office.

 Regular physical activity will considerably reduce cancer risk, as there is a link between overweight and obesity to many types of cancers.
 Physical activity is anything that gets you moving!
 The CDC recommends